-A classic example of using multi-factor authentication (MFA) is a debit card.
-Not only do you need the physical card, but you also have to enter a personal identification number (PIN) to use it.
-A debit card is a basic example of MFA, but MFA should also be used in situations that involve relationships between third-parties and organizations.
-For both, MFA is a great to implement since it is a means of controlling access onto a network and keeping sensitive data safe.
+A debit card is a relatively basic example of multi-factor authentication, but the principle should be used in both your personal and professional life.
+For example, MFA for remote access should be used in situations that involve relationships between third parties and organizations.
+For both, MFA is important to implement because it is a means of controlling access to a network and keeping sensitive data safe.

 What the user knows